bioimage-io/collection/README.md

 Reviewers should check the models for technical correctness (aided by CI, see [Testing section](#testing)) and contents/metadata of the resource.
 For models, reviewers can use [the model documentation][model-docs] as a guide.

-3. awaiting reviewe: After the tests have concluded the bioimageio reviewers are notified.
-4. The reviewer will result in
+Reviewers can:

+ * _request changes_:
-    a) changes requested: Please upload an updated draft (which overwrites the current draft).
+   A contributor is expected to upload an updated (fixed) draft (which overwrites the current draft).
-    b) accepted: The resource will be published (and the draft deleted).
+   This can be done either by the website, or the stage workflow.
+   Important is to keep the `id` the same.
+* _accept_:
+  Accepting the _resource draft_ via the web interface triggers the [publish workflow][publish-wf], which creates a new unique _resource version_.
+  As a result, the resource is published, the draft deleted and, thus, the _resource_ is available via the [bioimage.io][bioimageio] website.
+  The [backup workflow][backup-wf] will upload/publish the _resource version_ to zenodo using the bioimage.io bot account (tagged with [`backup.bioimage.io`][zenodo-overview]).

 Additionally an 'error' status may be shown if an exception occured.
 This also may be the case for invalid inputs.